IPlayForHer/MiaB-MDUI-theme/README.md

 ## Upgrade from v0.54?

-Before you upgrade v55 you may need to `git reset --hard` in mailinabox folder, then you can upgrade your MiaB and after your installation finished you can install theme by follow-up Install step
+Before you upgrade v55 you may need to `git reset --hard` in mailinabox folder, then you can upgrade your MiaB, after your installation finished you can install theme by follow-up Install step